victorhuangwq/Boba-Experimental/Readme.md

 Things that are done
 * Barebody Website (NodeJS, Express and Pug)
 * Retrieving from Postgres Server
 * Passport Login, with Express-sessions.
-(No password hashing... so unsecure)
+(Password Encrypted)
+* Functional Register Page (no error checking)

 To-Do
-- Encrypt Password with Bcrypt, Create Register Page
+- Check for valid account (Register Page)
 - Create Edit Blog Page, Preferablly while trying out some new plugins
 - Beautify the Blog